 What we need is a pay-per-day model that allows for short-term dedicated capacity, rather than long term dedicated contracts.
 The dedicated fleet business is a large part of the mega fleet operators.
 They trade dedicated capacity at fixed prices for contracts with consistent payment relationships.
 Fleets love them because they provide a consistent cash-flow stream and shippers adore these relationships because they can have the advantages of a private fleet, without the issues that are caused by running one.
 Fleets that do it for a living tend to be far better than most, but not all, private fleets.

 Currently, in the freight market we have a few sub markets.
-Dedicated, contract, and contract.
+Dedicated, contract, and spot.

 Contract is usually a soft commitment by a shipper to provide consistent loads to a fleet, in return for fixed prices and fixed capacity.
 Anyone that has been around the industry long-enough knows that most of those commitments are non-binding and almost meaningless.
 How the term “contract” became the description for that type of business is beyond the scope of this article, but the term should be abandoned altogether because beyond a fixed rate and shipper/carrier agreement that deals with indemnity and liability, there is nothing contractual about it.
 Either party can get out of the deal at any moment in time.